jesseVast/vasttams/README.md

 # VAST TAMS (Time-addressable Media Store) API running on VAST

-A comprehensive FastAPI implementation of the BBC TAMS API specification with VAST database integration for high-performance time-series analytics and S3-compatible storage for media segments.
+A comprehensive FastAPI implementation of the BBC TAMS API specification with VAST Database and VAST S3 integration for high-performance time-series analytics and S3-compatible storage for media segments.

 ## 🚀 Features